Deep backward schemes for high-dimensional nonlinear PDEs: Deep learning-based schemes for semi-linear PDEs

 Therefore, by minimizing over $\theta$ this quadratic loss function, via SGD based on simulations of $(X_{t_i},X_{t_{i+1}},\Delta W_{t_i})$ (called training data in the machine learning language), one expects the neural networks $\Uc_i$ and $\Zc_i$ to learn/approximate better and better the functions $u(t_i,.)$ and $\sigma\trans(t_i,)D_x u(t_i,)$ in view of the universal approximation theorem \cite{hor90universal}.
 Similarly, the second scheme DPDP2, which uses only neural network on the value functions, learns $u(t_i,.)$ by means of the neural network $\Uc_i$, and $\sigma\trans(t_i,)D_x u(t_i,)$ via $\sigma\trans(t_i,)\hat D_x \Uc_i$.
 The rigorous arguments for the convergence of these schemes will be derived in the next section.

-The advantages of our two schemes, compared to the Deep BSDE algorithm, are the following: \begin{itemize} \item we solve smaller problems that are less prone to be trapped in local mimimizer.
-The memory needed in \cite{han2017overcoming} can be a problem when taking too many time steps. \item at each time step, we initialize the weights and bias of the neural network to the weights and bias of the previous time step treated : this methodology always used in iterative solvers in PDE methods permits to have a starting point close to the solution, and then to avoid local minima too far away from the true solution.
+The advantages of our two schemes, compared to the Deep BSDE algorithm, are the following: \begin{itemize} \item by decomposing the global problem into smaller ones, we may expect to help the gradient descent method to provide estimations closer to the real solution.
+The memory needed in \cite{han2017overcoming} can be a problem when taking too many time steps. \item at each time step, we initialize the weights and bias of the neural network to the weights and bias of the previous time step treated : this trick is commonly used in iterative solvers of PDE, and allows us to start with a value close to the solution, hence avoiding local minima which are too far away from the true solution.
 Besides the number of gradient iterations to achieve is rather small after the first resolution step. \end{itemize} The small disadvantage is due to the Tensorflow structure.
 As it is done in python, the global graph creation takes much time as it is repeated for each time step and the global resolution is a little bit time consuming : as the dimension of the problem increases, the time difference decreases and it becomes hard to compare the computational time for a given accuracy when the dimension is above 5.